Child Custody (Hadana) Rules in Qatar

 • Provide evidence that you can offer a stable and suitable home for the child.

-• If the other parent violates the custody order, report it to the court for enforcement.
+• If the other parent violates the custody order, report it to the court for enforcement — the police can assist with execution of court orders.

 What should you NOT do?

 • Do not take children out of Qatar without the other parent's consent or a court order.
-This can be treated as abduction.
+Qatar cooperates with international child abduction frameworks.

 • Do not put children in the middle of disputes.
-The court prioritizes their emotional wellbeing.
+The court prioritizes their emotional wellbeing and may appoint a social worker to assess the situation.

 You came here to know your rights — help someone else know theirs.